Tips for making your resume stand out

 Keep in mind, employers tend to have quite a few resumes they need to look over, and thus don't tend to spend much time on any individual resume – at least in the early stages of the application process.
 The easier your resume is to read, the more likely it is to actually be read.

-"Use short bullets that someone can easily scan," suggests McDonald.
+"Use short bullets that someone can easily scan," McDonald said.
 "An easy-to-read resume that shows a hiring manager you're results-oriented and can do the job will help move you to the 'need to interview' list of candidates."

 Customize to the job requirements